-8.3.3 Plan Implementation Progress
+8.4.3 Plan Implementation Progress

-Progress toward successful plan implementation would be included in the annual report.
-This section of the annual report would describe the progress made toward achieving interim milestones as well as implementation of projects and management actions.
+Progress toward successful plan implementation is included in the annual report.
+This section of the annual report describes the progress made toward achieving interim milestones as well as implementation of projects and management actions.
 Key components as required by SGMA regulations include: